 One of which is so deep that they had to incorporate railway sleeper steps.

-The 18 hole championship course, with the spectacular Golden Eagle Links Course and the Bush-veld Course, are in absolutely pristine condition.
+The 18-hole championship course, with the spectacular Golden Eagle Links Course and the Bush-veld Course, is in absolutely pristine condition.

 Thus making your round of golf an absolute pleasure with their very own game reserve right at your doorstep.